 To render each test view we sample 10 source views from the training set for all evaluation datasets.
 We evaluate our method and our baselines using PSNR, SSIM, and LPIPS~\cite{lpips}.
 Results can be seen in Tab.~\ref{table:results} and in Fig.~\ref{fig:realresults}.

 Tab.~\ref{table:results} shows that our pretrained model generalizes well to novel scenes and consistently outperforms LLFF~\cite{mildenhall19} on all test scenes.
-After finetuning, our model's performance is competitive with state-of-the-art neural rendering methods like NeRF~\cite{nerf}: We outperform NeRF on both \emph{Diffuse Synthetic $360^\circ$} and \emph{Real Forward-Facing}~\cite{mildenhall19} and only have lower PSNR and SSIM on \emph{Realistic Synthetic $360^\circ$}.
+After fine-tuning, our model's performance is competitive with state-of-the-art neural rendering methods like NeRF~\cite{nerf}: We outperform NeRF on both \emph{Diffuse Synthetic $360^\circ$} and \emph{Real Forward-Facing}~\cite{mildenhall19} and only have lower PSNR and SSIM on \emph{Realistic Synthetic $360^\circ$}.
 One reason that we underperform NeRF on \emph{Realistic Synthetic $360^\circ$} is that this data has very sparse training views for scenes with very complex geometry.
 Therefore, the information contained in the limited set of local source views may be insufficient for synthesizing a novel view, in which case methods that optimize a global radiance field using all views like NeRF may be better suited.

 On the \emph{Real Forward-Facing}~\cite{mildenhall19} data Ours$_\text{ft}$ achieves substantially better SSIM and LPIPS than NeRF~\cite{nerf}, indicating that our synthesized images look more photo-realistic.
 A key component in NeRF is the use of a positional encoding~\cite{tancik2020fourier} which helps generate high-frequency details.
-But positional encoding may also cause unwanted high-frequency artifacts in images~(see Fig.~\ref{fig:realresults} \textit{Orchid}), which reduces perceptual quality.
-In contrast, our model does not use positional encoding to regress colors but instead blends colors from source views, which biases our synthesized images to look more like natural images.
+But positional encoding may also cause unwanted high-frequency artifacts in images~(see Fig.~\ref{fig:realresults} \textit{Orchid}), reducing perceptual quality.
+In contrast, our model does not use positional encoding to regress colors but instead blends colors from source views, biasing our synthesized images to look more like natural images.
 Our method produces reasonable proxy geometry and can be used to produce temporarily consistent videos.
-Please refer to the supplementary material for more detail.
+Please see the supplemental material for more detail.